 Project coordination

-Olivier Firmesse (ANSES - Laboratoire de sécurité des aliments, sites de Maisons-Alfort et de Boulogne-sur-Mer)
+Olivier FIRMESSE (ANSES - Laboratoire de sécurité des aliments, sites de Maisons-Alfort et de Boulogne-sur-Mer)

 The author of this summary is the project coordinator, who is responsible for the content of this summary.
 The ANR declines any responsibility as for its contents.